Skip to the main content

 Occupational therapy assistants work in:

-Some positions involve working as a physical therapist assistant as well as an OT assistant.
+Many positions involve working as both a physical therapist assistant and an occupational therapist assistant.
 To learn more see the Physical Therapist Assistant profile.

 Prospects for advancement are limited without further education.